Rudolph the Red-Nosed Reindeer (1964 TV Movie)

 Hermey: No, I just can't.
 It's like he said, I'll never fit in.

-[goes to the workshop window and opens it]
+[goes to the workshop window and opens it, then climbs onto the sill in preparation to climb down]

 Hermey: I - I guess I'm on my own now.